richardpizem-ctrl/SIRIUS-LOCAL-AI-ALFA/CODE_OF_CONDUCT.md

 - block users who repeatedly break the rules
 - maintain a safe and professional environment
 - enforce rules consistently and fairly
+- clarify expectations when misunderstandings occur
+- protect contributors from harassment or abuse

 Maintainers act to protect the integrity of the project.